Year - 2026

 south of Jasper, Alberta (next four photos)

-Enjoy a leisurely breakfast at the Crossing Resort's restaurant.
-We will load up our charter motorcoach and depart at 7:00am for our return northbound trip up the Icefield Parkway making a number of stops for photos along the way.
-Count the number of 'wild' Elk & Moose wandering through the forest.
-We plan to arrive in the town of Jasper by 9:45am.
+After breakfast we will load up our charter motorcoach and depart for our westbound trip back to Jasper making some photo stops at scenic locations in the Canadian Rockies.
+We plan to arrive back in Jasper by 9:45am.
 This will give you an hour to explore some of Jasper before we depart onboard the Skeena passenger train.

 As the Skeena heads westbound out of Jasper we will retrace our route that we took on The Canadian for the first 69 miles until we reach the junction with the Prince George line.
 We continue to follow the Fraser River for the next 184 miles all the way to Prince George.
 Our train will cross over the river on three large bridges as the tracks twist and turn through the dense forests and along the shores of several lakes following the Cariboo Mountains.
 The tracks cross over many other smaller rivers during today's journey.
-Finally we arrive in Prince George at 7:08pm.
-We transfer to the 3 star Courtyard Hotel.
-The Courtyard Hotel does have a restaurant for dinner.
+Finally we arrive in Prince George at 5:08pm.
+After departing from the train station we will first visit the Central BC Railway and Forestry Museum.
+Included in this museum's collection is one of the British Columbia Railway's GM built electric engines that pulled coal trains on the Tumbler River Line.
+Also a former Canadian National GE 70 ton switcher, a former British Columbia Railway Montreal Locomotive Works (Alco) RS 10, a Canadian National F unit, a CN 4-6-0 steam locomotive and a variety of smaller diesels and rolling stock.
+After our museum we transfer to the 3 star Prestige Prince George Lodge for check-in.
 Our train will park for the night at the station.

 Via Rail's popular Skeena passenger train between Jasper and Prince George